Nationals Vs. Padres Prediction, Odds, Pick

 The Washington Nationals take on the San Diego Padres.
 Check out our MLB odds series for our Nationals Padres prediction and pick.

-Anibal Sanchez gets the ball for the Nationals, while Yu Darvish will start for the Padres.
+Paulo Espino goes to the hill for the Nationals, while Blake Snell starts for the Padres.

-Anibal Sanchez, 38 years old, is fighting to stay in the major leagues.
-The battle-scarred veteran, who has pitched in the World Series and played for multiple playoff teams in his successful career, is trying to figure out how to get outs without the bite he used to have on his pitches.
-He was brought into the Nationals’ starting rotation just before the All-Star break on July 14.
-He has made six starts with the club in 2022.
-In all six starts he has allowed at least three runs and not pitched more than 5 2/3 innings.
+Paulo Espino lost to the Padres this past Sunday in Washington, pitching 5 2/3 innings and giving up four runs.
+Notably, the 5 2/3 innings marked Espino’s longest outing of the entire season.
+He has never pitched six full innings in any 2022 appearance.
+He has pitched five full innings in only three of his last nine appearances.
+Espino was used primarily as a reliever through the first week of June.
+He was then moved to the starting rotation, where he has struggled.
+His ERA is 4.20.
+In his last four starts, he has allowed 14 earned runs in 19 1/3 innings.

-Yu Darvish has a 3.40 ERA, and he has generally been a three-run-ERA pitcher for most of the season.
-His May ERA was 3.08.
-In June, 2.52.
-In July, 3.18.
-In August, he has pitched to a 4.50 ERA, giving up nine runs in 18 innings.
-He is at the low end of a quality start this month, going exactly six innings in each of his three August appearances.
-He gave up four runs in one start, three in another, two in another.
+Blake Snell is pitching the way the Padres need him to pitch, and the way the Padres expected him to pitch.
+This is the man who led the Rays to the 2020 American League pennant and gave the Dodgers nightmares in the World Series.
+Snell started the year terribly.
+At the end of June, his ERA for the season was 5.60.
+Now it is 3.66.
+Snell has allowed more than one earned run in only one of his last eight starts.
+This past Sunday against the Nationals, Snell dominated, throwing six scoreless innings and striking out 10 while giving up only three hits and walking no one.
+The Nationals will have to make significant adjustments to figure out a red-hot pitcher.

 Courtesy of FanDuel, here are the Nationals-Padres MLB odds.